Vixen APZ Mount Review

 Design and Build

 If the APZ looks strangely familiar, that’s because it’s essentially the declination axis for an AP equatorial mount.
-Indeed, by buying some accessories you can convert it into an AP (and vice versa) - a really useful feature for saving both storage space and cost.
+Indeed, by buying some accessories you can convert it into an AP - a really useful feature for saving both storage space and cost (see the accessories section for details).

 Otherwise, the APZ appears similar to many Giro-type push-pull mounts and works much the same.
 You can just push it around the sky, but it has those slo-mo controls on both axes for fine control as well.